RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - What each judge thought
           - McHUGH JA:
             - While silence alone is not an acceptance silence of an offeree in conjunction with the other circumstances of the case may indicate that he has accepted the offer.
-            - knowing of the terms of the offer and the offeror’s intention to enter into a contract, he has exercised a choice and taken the benefit of the offer
+            - knowing of the terms of the offer and the offeror's intention to enter into a contract, he has exercised a choice and taken the benefit of the offer
-            - Empirnall relied on Mr Abrahams’ statement that “Eric (Mr Jury - director and major shareholder) does not sign contracts”
+            - Empirnall relied on Mr Abrahams' statement that "Eric (Mr Jury - director and major shareholder) does not sign contracts"
             - However Empirnall has taken the benefit of the work with knowledge of the terms on which it was offered, due to letter sent by Machon that they were doing work
         - Identify the legal reasoning and the ratio of the case.
           - whether a reasonable bystander would regard the conduct of the offeree, including his silence, as signalling to the offeror that his offer has been accepted
           - Nevertheless, the silence of an offeree in conjunction with the other circumstances of the case may indicate that he has accepted the offer.
 The offeree may be under a duty to communicate his rejection of an offer
-            - But more often than not the offeree will be bound because, knowing of the terms of the offer and the offeror’s intention to enter into a contract, he has exercised a choice and taken the benefit of the offer.
+            - But more often than not the offeree will be bound because, knowing of the terms of the offer and the offeror's intention to enter into a contract, he has exercised a choice and taken the benefit of the offer.
         - Result
           - Appeal dismissed
 - Case Summary (Small)